The Conformal Flow of Metrics and the General Penrose Inequality: Introduction

 \section{Introduction}

-Let $(M,g,k)$ be an asymptotically flat initial data set for the Einstein equations, with one end for simplicity.
-This consists of a Riemannian 3-manifold $M$ with metric $g$, and a symmetric 2-tensor $k$, which satisfy the constraint equations:
+Let $(M,g,k)$ be an initial data set for the Einstein equations with a single asymptotically flat end.
+This triple consists of a 3-manifold $M$, on which a Riemannian metric $g$ and symmetric 2-tensor $k$ are defined and satisfy the constraint equations

-Here $\mu$ and $J$ are the energy and momentum densities of the matter fields, respectively, and $R$ is the scalar curvature of $g$.
-It will be assumed that all measured energy densities are nonnegative, so that the dominant energy condition is valid, $\mu\geq|J|$.
-One physical consequence of the dominant energy condition is that matter existing on the initial data cannot travel faster than the speed of light.
+The quantities $\mu$ and $J$ represent the energy and momentum densities of the matter fields, respectively, whereas $R$ denotes the scalar curvature of $g$.
+The dominant energy condition will be assumed $\mu\geq|J|$.
+This asserts that all measured energy densities are nonnegative, and implies that matter cannot travel faster than the speed of light.